AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1.1.36/acsd-51846-internal-error-as-levels-of-rest-api-payload-are-not-validated.md

 <u>Steps to reproduce</u>:

-1. Add product to the customer's cart
+1. Add a product to the customer's cart.
 1. Send the REST API request to `rest/V1/carts/mine/estimate-shipping-methods` using a wrong attribute "street." with a dot in the end.

 ```